-You may have tried the can crushing pressure demo, you may have even tried it with a 55 gallon drum, but have you tried an entire tanker truck?
+You may have tried the can crushing pressure demo, you may have even tried it with a 55 gallon drum, but have you tried an entire tanker car?
 In the December CoolStuff Newsletter, Bridgette Sparks of Saline High School in Michigan talks about the high pressure environment she has created in her classroom!
 Well, at least with the subject matter!

 I, too, start my gas unit by having the class participate in a discovery based lab exercise very similar to the "Gas Laws Smorgasboard" mentioned in a previous Cool Stuff newsletter.
 Towards the end of class, I start playing David Bowie's Under Pressure or Billy Joel's Pressure since most of the lab stations are explained using pressure differences.
 When the students enter the classroom the next day we discuss pressure differences by observing the can crusher demo as a whole class.
 This time I use a larger paint thinner can and have the class explain using scientific principles.
 This is followed up with the next two questions and videos:

 The air pressure is significant but could we do the same thing with a 50 gallon drum?

 The Magdeburg hemispheres are another cool example of how atmospheric pressure can have a significant effect on Earth.
 Invented by German scientist and mayor of Maddeburg, Otto Von Guericke in 1656 to demonstrate the concept of atmospheric pressure.
 By sealing a pair of large copper hemispheres with grease and the air pumped out, the sphere contained a vacuum and could not be pulled apart by a team of thirty horses until the valve was opened to release the vacuum.